-Like any other plan, your content strategy will need tweaking in order to become successful.
+- Like any other plan, your content strategy will need tweaking over time in order to successfully engage with your audience and stay relevant.
 Update your content strategy regularly (bi-monthly works for many of our clients) to reflect new market research and the ever-changing goals of the company.

-If you create more engaging content (think yellow brick road versus boring old cobblestone), you will find that it will have a positive impact on your customer relationships.
+If you create more engaging content to guide people to a purchase (think yellow brick road versus boring old cobblestone), you will find that it will have a positive impact on your customer relationships.

 Tell a Story

 Humans are wired for stories.
 A good story provides us with an entertaining context for learning something new.
-When people connect to your brand’s stories through video, podcast, blog, or social media, they connect to your brand message on a deeper level.
+When people connect to your brand’s stories through video, podcasts, blogs, or social media, they connect to your brand message on a deeper level.